1jour1vin

 Wine rated (2015 guide) 15/20 (Very good)

-What a modern expression this lovely wine conveys!
-Crisp black berries mingle with sweet, reconstituted spices.
-The appealing palate reveals a woody fruitiness where silky tannins dance with joy.
+What a modern expression this lovely wine offers!
+Crisp black berries mingle with subtle, well-balanced spices.
+The approachable palate reveals a woody fruitiness where silky tannins dance with joy.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France